-Self-management in Cuba, experiences of 4 collective stamps
+Self-management in Cuba, the experiences of four collective labels

 We talked with the leaders of four independent projects about the benefits and disadvantages of self-managed work in the field of music in Cuba.
 From their respective niches and with their particular dilemmas Alejandro Menéndez (BandEra Studio), Osmani Espinosa (The Secret Office), Isnay Rodríguez «DJ Jigüe» (Guámpara Music) and Julio César Machado (Abstraction) agree that the challenges are immense but worth the risk.